About The Brilliant Club

 The Brilliant Club was co-founded in 2011 by Jonathan Sobczyk and Simon Coyle, two teachers who became involved in university access through their work in inner-city schools.
 As classroom teachers, they recognised the barriers that students from under-represented backgrounds face in accessing university, and started an after-school project called The Brilliant Club at London Academy, Edgware.

-That grassroots project sought to utilise the expertise and passion of PhD students, who they recruited to deliver programmes of academic enrichment to high potential pupils.
+That grassroots project sought to utilise the expertise and passion of PhD students, who they recruited to deliver programmes of academic enrichment to small groups of pupils.
 Over the course of the programme, the number of pupils working towards five A*-A grades increased from 3/19 at the start to 12/19 at the end, with 15/19 going on to achieve at least five A*-As in their GCSE results.

 Of the 12 Brilliant Club pupils who applied to university in 2012, eight were offered places at highly-selective universities and two were offered places at Oxbridge.
 Today, many of those pupils are now graduates, including from LSE, UCL, Queen Mary University and the University of Warwick.